ahussar-developer/Eva-AST-Interpreter/README.md

 # Eva AST Interpreter
 Created during the Building an Interpreter from Scratch Course by Dimitri Soshnikov

-Implemented an itnerepreter for a python-like language using Javascript.
+Implemented an interpreter for a python-like language using Javascript.
 This fully implemented programming language, known as Eva, supports:
 - Control Flow
 - Syntactic Sugar
 - Recursive calls